Darnoman/Godot-GlobalInput-Addon/README.md

 # Godot-GlobalInput-Addon

+**How to use:**
-Download and drag GlobalInput's addon folder in your project's addon folder.
+1. Download and drag GlobalInput's addon folder in your project's addon folder.
+2. Create a temp.cs file to be able to build the addon

-Activate the addon.
+3. Activate the addon.

 It adds a GlobalInput singleton/addon.